-The blockchain market in China is growing at a rapid pace, and it’s worth becoming familiar with these Chinese blockchain stocks.
+The blockchain market in China is growing at a rapid pace, and it’s worth becoming familiar with the top 10 blockchain stocks in China.

 It is China’s goal to become a global leader in the industry, and President Xi Jinping praised the technology at a conference in May 2018.

-“The new generation of information technology represented by artificial intelligence, quantum information, mobile communication, internet of things, and blockchain is accelerating breakthroughs in its range of applications,” he said.
+“The new generation of information technology represented by artificial intelligence (AI), quantum information, mobile communication, internet of things, and blockchain is accelerating breakthroughs in its range of applications,” he said.

-What’s more, The South China Morning Post reported in July 2018 that over 3,000 Chinese companies had added “blockchain” to their titles since the start of 2018, up from 555 total in 2017.
+What’s more, The South China Morning Post reported in July 2018 that over 3,000 Chinese companies had added “blockchain” to their titles since the start of that year, up from 555 total in 2017.

-More recently, according to Forbes, 197 blockchain companies were approved by Cyberspace Administration of China regulators in April 2019.
+More recently, according to Forbes, 197 blockchain companies were approved by the Cyberspace Administration of China in April 2019.
 Hangzhou is one of China’s primary blockchain hubs.

 Investor interest in the Chinese market has also increased — stretching even to North America — thanks to the launch of Blockforce Capital’s NASDAQ NexGen Economy China ETF (NASDAQ:BCNA) in June 2018.

 The exchange-traded fund (ETF) offers US investors exposure and access that otherwise might not exist to China-based blockchain companies.
 It provides opportunities to enter a market that Blockforce Capital CEO Eric Ervin has described as “undervalued.”

 Below is an overview of the 10 top Chinese blockchain stock holdings of the BCNA ETF.
 They are listed from largest to smallest as of March 2, 2020.

 As China is poised for long-term growth in the blockchain industry and is positioned to be a global leader, investors in the space should be familiar with the Chinese blockchain stocks that are driving the market.